 Reaching the town is a trouble-free journey as it provides good connectivity.

-The airport is under construction, therefore no direct flights to Gulbarga.
+The airport is under construction; therefore no direct flights to Gulbarga.
 The nearest airport is around 81km away from Gulbarga in Sholapur.
 Hyderabad International Airport is another airport which is 220km away.
 Hyderabad is finely connected with the major cities and hence, it is easy to fly here.
-You can opt for train or buses for the journey to Gulbarga from here.
+You can opt for a train or bus for the journey to Gulbarga from here.

-The town has a wide network of trains across all the main cities of India.
+The town has a vast network of trains across all the main cities of India.
 One can reach Gulbarga via train with great ease.
-The journey all through to the town is comfortable by train.
-Railway is indeed the lifeline of India.
+The journey all the way to the town is comfortable by train.
+The railway is indeed the lifeline of India.
 Another railway station at Gulbarga is under operation and will soon be ready.

-There are many public and private buses running on the regular basis to the town .
+There are many public and private buses running on a regular basis to the town.
 The fair is reasonable and tourists experience a smooth journey.
-There is a strong connectivity of buses across the major parts of India so that tourist can easily board the buses and visit the place.
+There is a strong connectivity of buses across the major parts of India so that tourists can easily board the buses and visit the place.